-Born in New York City in 1962, Alexis Rockman describes his work as being pop art “using natural history as…iconography”.
+Alexis Rockman (b.
+1962, New York City) describes his work as being pop art “using natural history as…iconography”.

 As a child, Rockman would spend much of his time at the Museum of Natural History studying the fossils and wildlife reproductions.
 In addition to his childhood experiences, he also draws inspiration from the Hudson River School artists and science fiction filmmakers.
 His eerily futuristic landscapes, tinged with surrealism, are driven by themes of climate change, genetic engineering, evolution and industrialization.